ashvardanian/StringZilla/include/stringzilla/README.md

 __`SZ_USE_GOLDMONT`, `SZ_USE_WESTMERE`, `SZ_USE_HASWELL`, `SZ_USE_SKYLAKE`, `SZ_USE_ICELAKE`, `SZ_USE_NEON`, `SZ_USE_NEONAES`, `SZ_USE_NEONSHA`, `SZ_USE_SVE`, `SZ_USE_SVE2`, `SZ_USE_SVE2AES`, `SZ_USE_V128`, `SZ_USE_V128RELAXED`, `SZ_USE_RVV`, `SZ_USE_LASX`, `SZ_USE_POWERVSX`__:

-> One can explicitly disable certain families of SIMD instructions for compatibility purposes.
+> One can explicitly enable or disable individual SIMD families for compatibility or benchmarking purposes.
-> Default values are inferred at compile time depending on compiler support (for dynamic dispatch) and the target architecture (for static dispatch).
+> In header-only use the defaults are inferred from the compiler's predefined macros under your own `-march` flags.
+> The CMake and Cargo builds resolve them from the shared `probes/` sources instead — try-compiling each tier to learn what the toolchain can emit, and executing `probes/run_capabilities.c` to learn what the build machine can run — so runtime-dispatched libraries carry every compilable tier while compile-time builds bake the intersection.
+> The same names work as CMake cache options (`-D SZ_USE_SVE2=0`) and as Cargo environment variables (`SZ_USE_SVE2=0 cargo build`); an explicit `1` overrides the machine gate but never a failed compile probe.

 __`SZ_USE_CUDA`, `SZ_USE_KEPLER`, `SZ_USE_HOPPER`__: